 Therefore, it is important to recognise and adapt our actions and approaches in response to the changing needs and preferences of the individuals we support.

-To provide a person-centred approach, care plans should be reviewed regularly in collaboration with the care-receiver to ensure that the support that their service provision is in line with their needs and preferences.
+To provide a person-centred approach, care plans should be reviewed regularly in collaboration with the service user to ensure that the service provision is in line with their needs and preferences.
 This is also an important facet of providing high-quality care and support.

 Even if no changes to an individual’s care plan are required, it is still important to review them regularly – the Care Quality Commission (CQC) will look for evidence of this by checking the review date and notes such as ‘meets current needs‘.